Gregor Maria Hanke

-Gregor Maria Hanke OSB (born 2 July 1954 as Franz Maria Hanke) is a German prelate of the Catholic Church who has been the bishop of Eichstätt since 2006.
+Gregor Maria Hanke OSB (born 2 July 1954 as Franz Maria Hanke) is a German prelate of the Catholic Church who was the bishop of Eichstätt from 2006 to 2025.
 A member of the Benedictines, he was abbot of Plankstetten Abbey from 1993 to 2006.

 Early life

 Franz Hanke, a teacher, and his wife Elisabeth lived in the Troppau district in the Sudetenland until 1946 when they were expelled and settled in Middle Franconia with their three sons and two daughters.
 Their last child, Franz Maria Hanke, was born on 2 July 1954 in Elbersroth.
 Two of his elder brothers became priests.

 He graduated from the Willibald-Gymnasium in Eichstätt in 1974 and then entered the diocesan seminary, studying in London for the academic year 1976/77.
 He earned a diploma in theology at the Catholic University of Eichstätt in 1980, and next taught religion for the year 1980/81 at a vocational school in Roth.

 In 1981 he entered the Benedictine Abbey of Plankstetten and received the religious name Gregor Maria after Gregory of Nyssa.
 He took his final vows as a Benedictine on 10 October 1982 He studied English in Eichstätt for the next year, was ordained a priest on 10 September 1983 by Bishop Alois Brems, and then studied English at Oxford from 1983 to 1985.
 He then returned to his abbey and managed guest services and the education center for five years.

 He spent the year 1990/91 at the Pontifical Oriental Institute in Rome.
 On 13 July 1993, Hanke was elected abbot of Plankstetten Abbey; he took office on 2 October 1993.

 In 2002 he obtained his doctorate from the School of Philosophy and Theology Sankt Georgen in Frankfurt am Main.
-His doctoral thesis examined the liturgy of the hours in the liturgy of Hagia Sophia in Constantinople.
+His doctoral thesis examined the liturgy of the hours of Hagia Sophia in Constantinople.